crypt0rr/kb/content/tools/framework/crackmapexec/cme-smb/index.md

 [*] gpp_password              Retrieves the plaintext password and other information for accounts pushed through Group Policy Preferences.
-[*] handlekatz                Get lsass dump using handlekatz64 and parse the result with pypykatz [*] hash_spider               Dump lsass recursively from a given hash using BH to find local admins [*] impersonate               List and impersonate tokens to run command as locally logged on users [*] install_elevated          Checks for AlwaysInstallElevated [*] ioxidresolver             Thie module helps you to identify hosts that have additional active interfaces [*] keepass_discover          Search for KeePass-related files and process.
+[*] handlekatz                Get lsass dump using handlekatz64 and parse the result with pypykatz [*] hash_spider               Dump lsass recursively from a given hash using BH to find local admins [*] iis                       Checks for credentials in IIS Application Pool configuration files using appcmd.exe [*] impersonate               List and impersonate tokens to run command as locally logged on users [*] install_elevated          Checks for AlwaysInstallElevated [*] ioxidresolver             This module helps you to identify hosts that have additional active interfaces [*] keepass_discover          Search for KeePass-related files and process.
 [*] keepass_trigger           Set up a malicious KeePass trigger to export the database in cleartext.
 [*] lsassy                    Dump lsass and parse the result remotely with lsassy